omnilaboratory/obd/tracker/README.md

 ## Install Omnicore

 [Install the omnicore from the project repository](https://github.com/OmniLayer/omnicore#installation) .
-After the installation is complete, the user needs to wait for a while to synchronize the full node data
+After the installation is complete, the user needs to wait for a while to synchronize the full node data.

 ## Config tracker